Arash-Mansourpour/SynthGenesis/README.md

-Graph-based neural networks for modeling tissue architecture.
+Graph convolutional networks (GCNs) for modeling tissue architecture.

-Reinforcement learning to optimize growth factor dosing schedules.
+Reinforcement learning (RL) for optimizing growth factor schedules.

+Ordinary differential equations (ODEs) for simulating morphogen gradients.

-Output: A theoretical model of a developing organism with functional organ systems.
+Output: A theoretical model of a developing organism with differentiated organ systems.

+Stage 6: Validation and Simulation

+Objective: Validate the simulation and prepare for in silico analysis.

+Step 6.1: In Silico Modeling
+Convert the biological pipeline into a computational model using SBML (Systems Biology Markup Language).
+Simulate cellular interactions with CellDesigner or COPASI.

+Step 6.2: Validation
+Compare simulated outcomes against reference embryonic datasets (e.g., Human Cell Atlas).
+Use root mean square error (RMSE) to quantify discrepancies in gene expression or morphology.

+Step 6.3: Scalability
+Parallelize simulations on a GPU cluster (e.g., CUDA-enabled TensorFlow).
+Optimize for large-scale parameter sweeps to explore alternative conditions.

+Algorithms:

+Monte Carlo simulations for probabilistic modeling of developmental variability.

+Bayesian optimization for tuning simulation hyperparameters.

+Output: A validated computational model of the cloning process.

-Tools and Technologies
+Tools and Dependencies

-Sequencing: Oxford Nanopore, Illumina HiSeq.
+Sequencing: Oxford Nanopore MinION, Illumina NovaSeq 6000.

-Bioinformatics: Biopython, SAMtools, GATK.
+Bioinformatics: Biopython, scikit-bio, Bismark, ANNOVAR.

-Hardware: Zeiss confocal microscopes, Formlabs 3D bioprinters.

-Software: MATLAB for simulation, TensorFlow for predictive modeling.

-Databases: ENCODE, UCSC Genome Browser for reference data.
+Imaging: Zeiss LSM 980, Nikon A1R, ImageJ.

+Simulation: MATLAB, SimBiology, NetLogo, COMSOL Multiphysics.

+Machine Learning: TensorFlow, PyTorch, DeepLabCut.

+Hardware: Formlabs Form 3 bioprinter, Eppendorf CellTram, NVIDIA RTX 4090.

-Ethical Disclaimer
+Ethical and Legal Disclaimer

-This framework is a speculative simulation and does not endorse or enable real-world human cloning, which is prohibited by international regulations (e.g., UNESCO’s Universal Declaration on the Human Genome).
-Use this repository for educational, fictional, or theoretical purposes only.
+This project is a fictional simulation and does not advocate for or enable real-world human cloning, which is banned under international frameworks like the UN’s Declaration on Human Cloning (2005).
+Use this repository strictly for theoretical, educational, or creative purposes.